 Place it on low-medium heat and cover it and let it all cook.

 Turn off the heat after about three whistles.
 If you’re not using a pressure cooker, ensure that the pork is well cooked — the meat should give way easily when prodded with a fork.

 Let it rest for about 20 minutes before you open the cooker.
 Give it a good stir and add more salt if you want.

 Serving: You could eat it once you open the cooker, although it tastes best when eaten the next day.
 It is best eaten with neer dosa (recipe coming soon!) or sannas.
 Or with pão (bread roll, also know as pav) or bread if you prefer them, or have no access to neer dosas or sannas.

 You must’ve noticed the absence of oil and water in this recipe.
 Keep it that way.
 It’s meant to be thick, and it has been carefully constructed that way.
 Don’t add water or oil at any time!
 Also, it’s important that you use only Byadgi chillies and not any other kind of dry red chilly.
-And, do not grind the onion, garlic and ginger.
+And, do not grind the onion, garlic, green chillies and ginger.
 I’ve mentioned why earlier.
 If you want to make half the amount, halve everything, and use a small cardamon, and a smaller bay leaf.

 If you are using lean meat, by all means add some oil to the Mangalorean Pork Curry.

 Storage: If you’re making the Mangalorean pork curry in the evening, you could keep it outside for the night — you don't have to store it in the fridge.
 You see, when you let the curry rest for some time, all the oil rises to the top, and this forms a barrier between the curry and the air, so it wont get spoilt.
 So don’t pour out the film of oil that settles on top — when you know you're going to keep it for a while, that is.